vdsm/virtual-dsm/readme.md

     By default, the entire capacity of the disk is reserved in advance.

-    To create a growable disk that only allocates space that is actually used, add the following environment variables:
+    To create a growable disk that only allocates space that is actually used, add the following environment variable:

     ```yaml
     environment: